NBKRedSpy/ConsistentTravelTime/README.md

 * When ending a navigation, the time to the planet is the "Jump Distance", which is anywhere from 1 to 16 days.
 * When aborting a jump and traveling to the system, the time to planet is the "Planet Cost", which is generally 3 days.

 ## Travel Time Changes

 By default, this mod will change the time to planet to be either the lower of the "jump distance" and the "planet cost".

 For example, a planet with a jump distance of 7 days will take 3 days to travel.
 A planet with a jump distance of 1 day will take 1 day to travel to the planet.

+Battletech's default travel time from planet to jumpship is not affected.

 # Settings